olimorris/persisted.nvim/README.md

   autoload = false, -- automatically load the session for the cwd on Neovim startup should_autosave = nil, -- function to determine if a session should be autosaved (resolve to a boolean)

-  allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from ignored_dirs = nil, -- table of dirs that are ignored for auto-saving and auto-loading
+  allowed_dirs = nil, -- table of dirs that the plugin will autosave and autoload from ignored_dirs = nil, -- table of dirs that are ignored for autosaving and autoloading

   telescope = {
     reset_prompt = true, -- Reset prompt after a telescope action?